 While it might seem like splitting hairs, the shorter run time plus the more compelling, or at least less annoying, female lead makes Senryuu Shoujo my preferred slice of life/comedy anime from the Spring anime season.

 However, I get this is an entirely subjective opinion based on my own preferences and interpretations of the characters and story (as is pretty much everything on my blog so business as usual).
 Which is why I would love to hear from my readers whether they are preferring Senryuu Shoujo or Hitoribocchi this season.
 Or is there another slice of life/comedy anime that got your attention this season?
-Let me know in the comments below and we’re almost at the end of the Spring season so remember to go vote for your favourite show of the season in my poll here.
+Let me know in the comments below.

 Thank-you for reading 100 Word Anime.